scalar-labs/scalardb-samples/scalardb-sample/README.md

-# Create a Sample Application by Using ScalarDB
+# Create a Sample Application That Uses ScalarDB

 This tutorial describes how to create a sample e-commerce application by using ScalarDB.